hytest-org/hytest/environment_set_up/QuickStart-General.md

 # QuickStart

 The HyTEST workflows are built largely on the [Pangeo](https://pangeo.io/) software stack.
-We have some startup guides to help build the environment on HPC and cloud infrastructure, but those are somewhat customized to compute resources you may not have access to.

 For general advice, you should start with Pangeo's [Deployment Setup Guides](https://pangeo.io/setup_guides/index.html) and select an option which resembles your compute environment.